What is the Head-End, within an APS (Automatic Protection Switching) System?

 The Broadcast Bridge – (for the 1:1 and 1:n Protection Switching Architecture)

-If you are using the 1:1 or 1:n Protection Switching Architecture, then you will typically use the Broadcast Bridge.
+If you are using the 1:1 or 1:n Protection Switching Architecture, you will typically use the Broadcast Bridge.

 For the one or n Working Transport entities (for the 1:1 or 1:n protection switching architectures, respectively), the Broadcast Bridge will permanently connect the Normal Traffic Signal to the Working Transport entities.